Title: | Regression Toward the Mean |

 This functions plots all 4 diagnostics plots for each linear regression model: "Residuals vs Fitted", "Normal Q-Q", "Scale-Location" and "Residuals vs Leverage".

-List containing the estimated linear models from |
+A list containing the estimated linear models, typically the output of |

 For each model from models